 Japan is one of the safest countries in the world.
-While one should always use common sense and be aware, it is quite safe to walk around, even at night.
+While one should always use common sense and be aware, walking around is quite safe, even at night.
+Nevertheless, it's always important to take standard precautions in crowds and nightspots and to avoid areas where one may be isolated and feel unsafe.

-In Japan, there is a very highly developed sense of moral duty and correct behaviour instilled in children from a young age, which means that people generally take care of each other.
+There is a highly developed sense of moral duty and correct behaviour instilled in children from a young age in Japan, which means that people generally take care of each other.

 Crime in Japan

-It is always important to take normal precautions in crowds and nightspots, and to avoid areas where one may be isolated and feel unsafe.
-Pickpocketing in crowded spaces targeting tourists and foreigners does occasionally occur.
+As with any other major tourist destination, pickpocketing in crowded spaces targeting tourists and foreigners occasionally occurs, particularly in Tokyo.
 Expats should take care of their passports and other valuables in airports and public transport areas.

-In particular, certain “red light” and entertainment districts in Tokyo are often targeted by thieves.
-Popular expat nightlife spots like Roppongi, as well as Shinjuku (particularly Kabuki-cho), Shibuya and Ikebukuro, are all considered high risk by the US Bureau of Consular Affairs for credit card fraud, assault and theft, as well as drink-spiking.
+In particular, certain red-light and entertainment districts in Tokyo are often targeted by thieves.
+Popular expat nightlife spots in Tokyo like Roppongi, as well as Shinjuku, Shibuya and Ikebukuro, have been flagged as high-risk for credit card fraud, assault and theft, as well as drink-spiking.
 Expats should be aware of their surroundings, take care of their possessions and not leave drinks unattended in these areas.